kstefan/tasklist/README.md

 https://kstefan-tasklist.herokuapp.com

 ## Build and run
-The application is builded by Gradle.
+The application is built by Gradle.

 To run the application you can use the "bootRun" task:
 ```